How to Help Your Little One Be Rid of Infant Constipation

 - Fruit juices are also an option that you should try.
 Of course, natural juices like prune and apple are preferable (better if you can go for the ones with non-absorbable sugar).
 These types of fruits have been proven to aid in digestion; prune is even known as a great laxative.
 Equally better is the fact that babies don’t take long to develop a liking for them because of their sweet and succulent tastes.
 1-2 ounces of juice after he has been fed would suffice.

 - If you’ve been breastfeeding your infant, know that you should also be mindful of the foods and drinks that you consume.
 Eating more fruits and vegetables and hydrating yourself could also greatly aid in ensuring that you are producing nothing less than the best breast milk for your baby.
+Always prepare breast milk all the time when your little one is having infant constipation.
+You can take advantage of some manual breast pump in case of not producing enough milk.

 - Feeding him the Three P’s of fruits, namely mashed pears, peaches, and plums, could also help prevent constipation.
 This is because they have very high amounts of fiber.